kai687/sphinxawesome-theme/docs/docs/use.rst

    :start-after: use-start
    :end-before: use-end

-The theme activates the extension ``sphinxawesome.sampdirective`` and other usability improvements automatically if the theme is installed and loaded as a python package.
+If you install and load the theme as a Python package, the Sphinx extension ``sphinxawesome.sampdirective`` is installed and used automatically.
 If the theme is installed locally, see :ref:`How to use a local version of the theme`.